sofia-fischer/philo-blog/content/posts/2026-04-code-complexity.md

 description: "What code complexity can mean — from Big O notation and Cyclomatic Complexity to the surprising insights psycholinguistics can offer software developers."

-tags: [ "Dev User Experience", "Metrics", ]
+tags: [ "Code Quality", "Observability" ]

 ---